 QORDS (Queer Oriented Radical Days of Summer) was founded in August 2012 and held the first overnight camp in Lenoir, NC in July 2013.
 QORDS is a grassroots, nonprofit organization.

-We have four regional teams in Asheville, Durham, and Greensboro, North Carolina as well as South Eastern Virginia that outreach and fundraise year-round.
+Our board members are scattered across the United States and fundraise year-round.
 Currently, all teams are seeking more volunteers.
 If interested, please see our Volunteer page!

 Laz hails from the land of enchantment and is a Ph.D. candidate at the University of New Mexico.
 Laz comes from a musical family and has transitioned from the classical viola world to being a folk musician and performance artist.
 Laz spent many summers at Jesus camp trying to pray the gay away and spending their summers now with strong brilliant queer and trans youth is a dream come true.